ktaylor63/southeast/site/content/articles/protecting-military-readiness-and-the-iconic-gopher-tortoise-at-the-same-time.md

 Its status is threatened west of the Mobile and Tombigbee rivers.
 It is a candidate species east of the rivers and, therefore, subject to intensive efforts to be kept off the endangered list.
 A decision is expected by 2023 – enough time, wildlife enthusiasts hope, to conserve populations of the species to ensure its long-term viability.

 Conserving key habitats and populations is critical to the rangewide tortoise strategy.
-This WMA, financed by the Department of Defense, U.S. Forestry Service, Georgia’s DNR, the Fish and Wildlife Service and the Knobloch Family Foundation, underscores the need for partnerships to achieve conservation goals.
+This WMA, financed by the Department of Defense, U.S. Forest Service, Georgia DNR, the  Service and the Knobloch Family Foundation, underscores the need for partnerships to achieve conservation goals.

 Reptiles like the tortoise aren’t the only beneficiaries.
 Alapaha is the only public hunting ground in this corner of Southwest Georgia.
 And spring turkey season is starting.